Frank Bruni and Surviving College Admissions Madness

 As I said before, I wish I had a Frank Bruni in my life a few years ago.

-I totally agree that a good education can be found if you do your research and work for it once you get to where you’re going.
+I totally agree that a good education can be found at many schools if you do your research and work for it once you get to where you’re going.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT